-You can only contract out of the Additional State Pension if your employer runs a contracted out pension scheme.
+You could only contract out of the Additional State Pension if your employer ran a contracted-out pension scheme.
 Check with them.

 National Insurance while contracting out

-You pay lower National Insurance contributions while you contract out, and you may get a rebate if:
+You paid lower National Insurance contributions while you were contracted out if:

-- you don’t pay reduced rate National Insurance
+- you did not pay reduced rate National Insurance